CloudLabs-MOC/AI-102-AIEngineer/Instructions/20-ocr.md

     ![](./images/ocr(13).png)

-1. Then in File Explorer, open the PDF file to view it by double-clicking on it.
+1. Then, in File Explorer, open the PDF file to view it by double-clicking on it.

     ![](./images/ocr(14).png)